albertaleksa/crime-reports-data/README.md

     ![vm_name](/images/01_vm_name.png)
     ![vm_disk](/images/01_vm_disk.png)

-    Whe VM is created, note the external IP address.
+    When VM is created, note the external IP address.

 7. Connect to created VM from terminal (Copy an external ip of created VM):
     ```